 - Educational expenses/training

 Ever hear of the qualified business deduction(QBI)?
 It lets you deduct 20% of your profits without having to itemize your deductions.
 Your taxable income gets reduced, lowering your taxable income.
-Hell yeah!

 See if you qualify for the Earned Income Tax Credit (EITC).
-It’s a tax credit for low to moderate income earners.
+It’s a tax credit for low to moderate-income earners.

-Other Useful Tax Tips
+Other Useful Freelance Tax Tips

 If you hold both W2 and 1099 jobs, lowering your withdrawals to 1 or 0 on your W2s will have more taxes taken out of your paychecks.
 It’ll reduce your estimated quarterlies.

 Another idea (though not exact by any means) is to look at your pay stubs from your W2 paychecks and look at all of the taxes withheld from that check.
 They should be itemized.
-You can get a rough estimate of the percentage in taxes withheld based off of your net pay.
+You can get a rough estimate of the percentage in taxes withheld based on your net pay.

 For example, if your W2 your gross pay was $250, but $45 in taxes were withheld, you’d divide $45 by $250 (45/250 = 18%).